Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Everything but the Blocking

 The Seahawks are still conducting their Worst Possible Offensive Line/Best Possible Rest of Roster experiment.
 The Giants will try to beat them at their own game this year.
-The Vikings, Panthers and Lions all tried to improve their offensive lines by overpaying for each other’s linemen; the results (particularly in Minnesota) were evident in the preseason.
-The Bengals preseason highlight was Kevin Huber executing Harlem Globetrotter moves just to get a punt off, which is hardly an endorsement of their rebuilt offensive-line depth chart.
+The Vikings, Panthers and Lions all tried to improve their offensive lines by overpaying for each other's linemen; the results (particularly in Minnesota) were evident in the preseason.
+The Bengals' preseason highlight was Kevin Huber executing Harlem Globetrotter moves just to get a punt off, which is hardly an endorsement of their rebuilt offensive-line depth chart.